Brazil raises G20 stakes on IMF funding pledge

 BRASILIA/MEXICO CITY Brazil raised the stakes ahead of next week's Group of 20 summit on Tuesday by saying it may cap its contribution to a planned funding increase for the International Monetary Fund unless there are firm promises to give emerging markets more say at the international table.

-While summit-host Mexico urged Europe to quickly finalize details of aid for Spain's banks, Brazil said it might contribute less than it had planned to the extra $430 billion promised to the IMF by member states in April to help fund heavily indebted euro zone countries.
+While summit-host Mexico urged Europe to quickly finalize details of aid for Spain's banks, Brazil said it might contribute less than it had planned to the extra $430 billion (276 billion pounds) promised to the IMF by member states in April to help fund heavily indebted euro zone countries.

 The euro zone sovereign debt crisis is set to dominate the June 18-19 G20 leaders' meeting in Los Cabos as it did the last summit in Cannes, France, six months ago.
 The meeting starts a day after Greek elections which could decide whether the country stays in the euro zone.